pingcap/tidb/docs/design/2021-03-30-small-table-caching.md

 The "read" lock needs to maintain a lease for a period of time, and the lease should be renewed continuously.
 The underlying data will be safe as long as the lock lease holds.

 When performing a modification, the meta-information should be checked first.
-If there is a "read" lock, the “read” lock needs to be upgraded to a "write" lock.
+If there is a "read" lock, the "read" lock needs to be upgraded to a "write" lock.
 This step prevents the read lock from renewing the lease.
 After the lease expires, the write operation can be performed.
 And after the write operation finishes, the "write" lock should be cleared, so that the subsequent "read" lock can be added and the data can be cached again.

 The "write" lock also needs a TTL(time to live) to handle abnormal situations.
 For example, if the TiDB server crashes after the write lock succeeds, TTL gives us a hint of how to clean the orphan write lock.

 To put all things together, we have this interface: